jdmclatcher/file-explorer-helper/README.md

 This will remove **ALL** instances of the letter of phrase you specifed in the "Remove" text box from all the files in the folder.
 This only applies to the file name itself.

+#### Undo

+The Undo button will undo the most recent action and restore the modified file(s) to their original place/name.

 #### The Output Window